-Beneath a golden crispy crust made from butter dough dusted with icing sugar, whipped cream sits a top of a delicious vanilla custard.
+Beneath a golden crispy crust made from butter dough dusted with icing sugar, whipped cream sits atop a layer of delicious vanilla custard.
 This is the famous Cream Cake of which the citizens of Bled are very proud of insisting that the only true cream cakes are made in Bled.
 The very best are said to be made by Ištvan Lukačevič at the Hotel Park patisserie and sold in the café opposite the hotel.
-I couldn’t vouch for that as Ididn’t make it to that cafe but I did try one while visiting Bled Castle.
-It was melt-in-the-mouth superb and I can’t imagine any others being any better but who knows; another reason I need to go back, just to make sure which one really is the best.
+I couldn’t vouch for that as I didn’t make it to that cafe but I did try one while visiting Bled Castle.
+Slovenia food is generally pretty hearty but this was as light as air, melting in the mouth one sumptuous bite after another.
+I can’t imagine any others being any better but who knows; another reason I need to go back, just to make sure which one really is the best.

 Top 5 Reasons to Visit Lake Bohinj

 Just over 17 miles south-west of Lake Bled is the equally lovely but not so well-known Lake Bohinj.
 It is the largest permanent lake in Slovenia, covering 318 hectares in the Bohinj Valley of the Julian Alps in the Triglav National Park.
 We stayed a night in nearby Bohinjska Bistrica at the smart hotel, Bohinj Park Eco Hotel.